This story was originally published and last updated .

-When you say the command you're thrown into a custom browser built for the reading feature where you'll see the article in the top two thirds of the interface and playback controls on the bottom.
-By default, the website automatically scrolls along as it's being read to you.
+When you say the command, you're thrown into a custom browser built specifically for the reading feature.
+In it, you'll see the article in the top two thirds of the interface and playback controls at the bottom.
+The website automatically scrolls along as it's being read to you by default.
 You can jump back and forth via the rewind buttons next to the play button or by tapping the paragraph you want to listen to.
-You can also adjust the reading speed down to a tempo of 0.5x or up to 3.0x.
-I personally think 1.2x is the sweet spot, but that comes down to preference.
+It's also possible to adjust the reading speed down to a tempo of 0.5x or up to 3.0x.
+I personally think 1.2x is the sweet spot, but that comes down to your preference.

 When you tap the three-dot overflow menu in the top right corner, you're presented with a few more options.
-You have a selection of three alternative voices for reading, another female one and two male ones.
-It's also possible to turn off text sync if you don't want the article to scroll along as it's being read.
-The third entry, translation, is pretty hidden, but incredibly useful.
-It offers to translate the text into or from 42 languages.
-With recent advances in Google Translate, you can often almost think the article has been translated by a professional.
+You have a broad selection of alternative voices, and it's also possible to turn off text sync if you don't want the article to scroll along as it's being read.
+And if you come across foreign text or you'd prefer to listen to an English article in your native language, you can use the third entry to translate text into or from dozens of languages.
+With recent advances in Google Translate, you could almost think whatever you're being read was translated by a professional.

 Read It becomes especially magical once you turn off your display or open another app while it's reading your article.
-Like any audio player, it will continue reading your article.
-You can pause, stop, and skip back and forth via a notification.
+Like with any audio player, you can pause, stop, and skip back and forth via a notification.
 When you tap it, you can also return to the text itself, should you want to follow along with what's currently being read.

 There are also some limitations.
-The feature only reliably works in Chrome and other Chromium-based browsers — if Firefox is your preferred app for surfing, you'll need to copy and paste URLs over to Chrome.
-It also looks like a bug prevents you from invoking the Assistant in some Chromium-based browsers like Vivaldi and Brave, so I couldn't test Read It there.
+The feature only reliably works in Chrome — if Firefox is your preferred app for surfing, you'll need to copy and paste URLs over to Chrome.
+It also looks like a bug that we first ran into a year ago still prevents you from invoking the Assistant in some Chromium-based browsers like Vivaldi and Brave, so Read It doesn't work there.

 Similarly, Read It doesn't work for all apps.
 I tried it on the New York Times, CNN, The Guardian, Medium.com, and Feedly, but they all aren't compatible — you'll need to open the respective websites in Chrome to get going.
-That's because developers have to add some extra code to support the feature.
-Since the implementation doesn't seem to be too complicated, the demand likely just isn't there to incentivize the broad addition of Read It.
+That's because developers have to add some extra code to support the feature, and apparently, nobody seems to be too interested in it.
+Since the implementation doesn't seem to be that complicated, the demand likely just isn't there.
 At least it works with Google News and Google's new custom Search browser.

 Left & Middle: No ads thanks to Scroll, which doesn't carry over to Read It.
 Right: No luck at all with NYT, for example.

 Paywalls are also a problem for Read It.
-That's because it's basically a separate browser with its own cookies, logins, and history, so even when you're logged into a website like the New York Times in Chrome, Assistant will tell you that it can't read paywalled text.
-The same is true for Scroll, the subscription service that removes ads from some websites like ours.
+That's because it's basically a separate browser with its own cookies, logins, and history, so even when you're logged into a website like the New York Times in Chrome, Assistant will tell you that it can't read text from websites that require a subscription.
+The same is true for Scroll, the service that removes ads from some websites like ours for a small monthly fee.
 You'll have to endure ads while the article is read to you.
 Similarly, you'll see cookie privacy notices, even if you've already agreed or disagreed in your default browser.